web3alert/documentation/developer/getting-started/test-trigger.md

-# Step 3.
-Test trigger
+# Test trigger

 In the previous step, we created the first trigger for our project.

 Now, we need to test the trigger and make sure that everything works as intended.